zeynelacikgoez/bendersx-engine/docs/usage.md

 `co2_penalties`.
 Production cell restrictions and trade limits can be set with `production_limits` and `import_export_limits`.
 Configuration files can be loaded through `PlanwirtschaftParams.from_file` or `BendersConfig.from_file`.
+An additional `inventory_cost` can penalize leftover production when `planwirtschaft_objective` is enabled.
 Parallel subproblem solving can be enabled with `use_parallel_subproblems` while `dynamic_block_weights` updates resource weights between iterations using the previous distribution.